reimagined/resolve/docs/Server HTTP API.md

 ### Example Request

-Use the following command to get the current [To-Do List](../examples/todo) state.
+Use the following command to get the current [todo-two-levels example](../examples/todo-two-levels) state.

 ```sh